Table of Contents_

 The Homelabs is another three-in-one solution with a dehumidifier and automatic vertical swing functionality which helps to oscillate the air to improve circulation when it’s on.
 You’ll also get a washable removable filter, a sleep mode, auto mode, and a 24-hour programmable timer for increased comfort.
 You’ll appreciate that this unit is designed with indicator lights to remind you when it’s time to clean your filters and an evaporation system that automatically removes condensate.
 And as is common, you’ll get a remote control so you can manage your cooling settings without having to get up.
 For more programmability, have a look at the best central air conditioner that features a humidity management system, compatibility with WiFi, and remote management.

 Also, think about the style or type of air conditioner.
-Do you need a portable air conditioner, or would you be better served with an evaporative cooler?
+Do you need a portable air conditioner for your RV, or would you be better served with an evaporative cooler?
 An evaporative cooler can be truly portable.
 They can also be a smart solution for supplemental air conditioning if your RV already has a central air system but, for example, the bedroom is still warm.
+But, your portable air conditioner can leak water and will need maintenance when this happens.

 Finally, we considered additional features such as a dehumidifier or smart integration support.
 Note that evaporative coolers don’t usually offer a dehumidifier since they work to cool the air by adding moisture and rely on water or ice to do so.